pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

 .. csv-table:: Regulation attributes - basic
     :header: Attribute, Symbol, Description, Format, Examples
-    :widths: 5, 3, 34, 38, 20
+    :widths: 10, 10, 40, 25, 15

     Positive regulator list, ":math:`a^{\mathrm{posreglist}}`", "All positive regulators of the element from individual interactions, combined into a list", "<positive regulator 1>, <positive regulator 2>, ..., <positive regulator :math:`k`>", "PDPK1pn_cytoPCC"
-    Positive connection type list, ":math:`a^{\mathrm{posconnectiontypelist}}`", "All connection types of element's positive regulators from individual interactions, combined into a list, following the same order as in the positive regulator list", "<positive connection type 1>, <positive connection type 2>, ..., <positive connection type :math:`k`>", "D"
+    Positive connection type list, ":math:`a^{\mathrm{posconnectiontypelist}}`", "All connection types of element's positive regulators from individual interactions, combined into a list, following the same order as in the positive regulator list", "<positive connection type 1>, <positive connection type 2>, ..., <positive connection type :math:`k`>", "direct"
     Positive mechanism list, ":math:`a^{\mathrm{posmechanismlist}}`", "All mechanisms of element's positive regulators from individual interactions, combined into a list, following the same order as in the positive regulator list", "<positive mechanism 1>, <positive mechanism 2>, ..., <positive mechanism :math:`k`>", "phosphorylation"
     Positive site list, ":math:`a^{\mathrm{possitelist}}`", "All interaction sites of element's positive regulators from individual interactions, combined into a list, following the same order as in the positive regulator list", "<positive site 1>, <positive site 2>, ..., <positive site :math:`k`>", "T308"
     Negative regulator list, ":math:`a^{\mathrm{negreglist}}`", "All negative regulators of the element from individual interactions, combined into a list", "<negative regulator 1>, <negative regulator 2>, ..., <negative regulator :math:`l`>", "ICMTpn_erPCC,PP2Apf_cytoPCC"
-    Negative connection type list, ":math:`a^{\mathrm{negconnectiontypelist}}`", "All connection types of element's negative regulators from individual interactions, combined into a list, following the same order as in the negative regulator list", "<negative connection type 1>, <negative connection type 2>, ..., <negative connection type :math:`l`>", "I,D"
+    Negative connection type list, ":math:`a^{\mathrm{negconnectiontypelist}}`", "All connection types of element's negative regulators from individual interactions, combined into a list, following the same order as in the negative regulator list", "<negative connection type 1>, <negative connection type 2>, ..., <negative connection type :math:`l`>", "indirect,direct"
     Negative mechanism list, ":math:`a^{\mathrm{negmechanismlist}}`", "All mechanisms of element's negative regulators from individual interactions, combined into a list, following the same order as in the negative regulator list", "<negative mechanism 1>, <negative mechanism 2>, ..., <negative mechanism :math:`l`>", "N/A,dephosphorylation"
     Negative site list, ":math:`a^{\mathrm{negsitelist}}`", "All interaction sites of element's negative regulators from individual interactions, combined into a list, following the same order as in the negative regulator list", "<negative site 1>, <negative site 2>, ..., <negative site :math:`l`>", "N/A,T308"